Effective Organization for Nonfiction Book

 Example

-Explanation
+Explanation of changes

 The edited order took both a thematic and progressive approach.